mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 ## So what does this mean for event co-creation?

-Imagine you publish every provisional or final event item using standard.site within your event website.
+**Imagine you publish every provisional or final event item using standard.site within your event website.
+I see the following benefits:**

+### More interactive features

 As far as I can see, your audience we'll be able to:

 * comment on the event item after logging in with their DID
 * share selections from the page to their Bluesky audiences without having to log in at all
 * discover all the comments and Bluesky conversations from the event item
-* subscribe to only those event items that interest them, rather than flooding your users' inboxes with every notification from across the entire event programme
+* subscribe to only those event items that interest them, spo you're not flooding your users' inboxes with every notification from across the entire event programme
-* and they can follow those conversations, and be alerted to new posts, using their Bluesky app, or their Leaflet reader, or even a dedicated app you embed on your site or provide for their phones.
+* follow those conversations, and be alerted to new posts, using their Bluesky app, or their Leaflet reader, or even a dedicated app you embed on your site and/or provide for their phones.

 ### A simpler CMS